ps02v/BBO/README.md

 Queries relating to the BBO should be directed to [Dr Paul Smart](mailto:ps02v@ecs.soton.ac.uk?subject=Biomedical%20Burden%20Ontology).

 # Acknowledgements
-The BBO was developed in the context of the [MELD-B](https://www.southampton.ac.uk/publicpolicy/support-for-policymakers/policy-projects/Current%20projects/meld-b.page) project, which is funded by the UK [NIHR](https://www.nihr.ac.uk/).
+The BBO was developed in the context of the [MELD-B](https://www.southampton.ac.uk/publicpolicy/support-for-policymakers/policy-projects/Current%20projects/meld-b.page) project, which is funded by the UK [National Institute of Health Research](https://www.nihr.ac.uk/) under grant agreement NIHR203988.